-How I become a Sound Mixer / Recordist
+How I become a Location Sound Mixer / Recordist

 As most, I started my video production career allured by the camera department but it wasn’t long that I discovered Iowa video production sound was vastly underutilized or sometimes completely ignored altogether.
 While videographers strive for better and better image quality and continue to buy fancy gadgets, audio recording has fallen to the wayside.
 Don’t get me wrong, video gadgets are cool, but if your don’t have a good sound mixer and a good audio recording your image wont live up to its potential.